amado-saladino/gradle-docker-compose/readme.md

 ## Screenshot viewer

-A container for browsing the screenshots taken durin test run.
+A container for browsing the screenshots taken during test run.
 This gallery is available at `http://<HOST-IP>:8000`